akash9858/desh-ride/README.md

 Live site : https://desh-ride.web.app/

-This is ride sharing website.
+This is the ride-sharing website.
 You can enjoy rides from our website.
-We provide bike , car , bus , train services.
+We provide bike, car, bus, train services.

-Thanks for visited our website & enjoy rides .
+Thanks for visiting our website & enjoy rides.